Get back to not thinking about your feet.

 Causes, Incidence, and Risk Factors

 The body normally hosts a variety of microorganisms, including bacteria and fungi.
-Some of these are useful to the body.
-Others may, under certain conditions, multiply rapidly and cause infections.
-Athlete's foot occurs when a particular type of fungus grows and multiplies in your feet (especially between your toes) or, less commonly, your hands.
+Some of these are useful to the body while others may, under certain conditions, multiply rapidly and cause infections.
+Athlete's foot occurs when a particular type of fungus grows and multiplies in your feet, especially between the toes.

 · Keep your feet wet for prolonged periods of time.